claytoncheung/Operating-Systems-Labs/README.md

 All other commands are program invocation (use `fork` and `exec` to create child processes) and should be executed in the path above.

-Must take command line input from file w/ command line arguments. (i.e. `myshell batchfile` where batchfile should contain command lines to be executed, shell exits when complete)
+(*Clayton*) Must take command line input from file w/ command line arguments. (i.e. `myshell batchfile` where batchfile should contain command lines to be executed, shell exits when complete)

 ###Optional; +10%
 Must support I/O-redirection on either/both stdin/stdout: